wix/react-native-notifications/website/docs/localNotifications.md

 });
 ```

 Upon notification opening (tapping by the device user), all data fields will be delivered as-is).
+Note that scheduled notifications are not yet implemented on Android.
+See [Issue 484](https://github.com/wix/react-native-notifications/issues/484).